chriswallace/chriswallace.net/index.md

 layout: home
 title: Chris Wallace
-description: I’m a product design executive passionate about using emotional design and emerging technologies like AI and blockchain to create meaningful digital products.
+description: I’m a product design executive with a passion for incorporating emotional design with emerging technologies like AI, blockchain and VR.
 ---

 <p class="fade-in-element">As a design leader and digital agency veteran based in McKinney, Texas, I now work with artists and blockchain devs to enable new, connected experiences.
 In 2021, I established a creative studio and successful IP franchise, driving millions in revenue within six months.</p>